Tomas Moreno

 Tomas Villalobos Moreno (b.
 1983 San Antonio, Texas).
-He earned his BFA from CalArts and his MFA from the University of California, San Diego.
+Earned his BFA from CalArts and his MFA from the University of California, San Diego.
 He was a SOMA Summer 2012 resident, Mexico City.
 His work has been exhibited throughout the United States and internationally at venues including the 1st Festival Del Bosque Germinal, Casa del Lago, Mexico City, Lugar a Dudas, Cali Colombia, and The Vincent Price Museum, Los Angeles, CA. He is the recipient of UCIRA and UC MEXUS awards.
 Moreno currently lives and works in San Antonio, TX.

 Resume (PDF)